-Anna Martling is Professor of Surgery at Karolinska Institutet and a Senior Consultant Colorectal Surgeon at the Center of Digestive Disease, Karolinska University Hospital, Stockholm, Sweden.
+Anna Martling is Professor of Surgery at Karolinska Institutet and Senior Consultant Colorectal Surgeon at Karolinska University Hospital, Stockholm, Sweden.
 She defended her thesis on rectal cancer in 2003 and became a board certified surgeon in 2004 and an Associate Professor of Surgery in 2009.
-Since 2008 she has been research group leader and responsible for the research field of colorectal surgery with special focus on clinical and epidemiological studies on colorectal cancer.
-A special interest has been radiotherapy, timing of surgery and development of surgical techniques.
+Since 2008 she has been research group leader and responsible for the research field of colorectal surgery with special focus on clinical, translational and epidemiological studies on colorectal cancer.
+A special interest has been radiotherapy, timing of surgery, development of surgical techniques and Aspirin in colorectal cancer treatment.
 In 2013 Anna Martling was awarded the Swedish Society of Surgery Major Research Prize.
-Martling has published more than 60 peer-reviewed articles and is a frequent lecturer in Sweden and abroad.
+Martling is a frequent speaker in national and international scientific meetings.

 Research group leader of the group Colorectal Surgery

 Five selected publications:

 Effect of a surgical training programme on outcome of rectal cancer in the County of Stockholm.
 Stockholm Colorectal Cancer Study Group, Basingstoke Bowel Cancer Research Project.

 Dissociation of EphB2 signaling pathways mediating progenitor cell proliferation and tumor suppression.

 Interim analysis of the Stockholm III trial of preoperative radiotherapy regimens for rectal cancer.